BfArM - Federal Institute for Drugs and Medical Devices

 GCP inspections are based on the respective legal bases at the time the clinical trial is conducted.

-A selection of the most important current legal bases:
+A selection of the most important legal bases: